 Before we get into the actual details of the Les Paul Studio LT, it’s a good idea to look at the company’s endeavors.

 When I hear the Epiphone name, I think about affordable guitar models that I can afford.
-The brand has gained a lot of trusts, and I can say confidently that if I walked into one of their stores and got a guitar, I would be a happy man afterward.
+The brand has gained a lot of trust, and I can say confidently that if I walked into one of their stores and got a guitar, I would be a happy man afterward.